Strategies, Techniques, and Approaches to Critical Thinking Elsevier eBook on VitalSource, 7th Edition

-Develop the clinical nursing judgment you need to succeed on the Next Generation NCLEX® Exam (NGN) and in clinical practice!
-Strategies, Techniques, & Approaches to Critical Thinking: A Clinical Judgment Workbook for Nurses, 7th Edition uses a case-based, workbook format to help you build clinical judgment skills.
-The clear, step-by-step approach helps you learn and apply essential nursing knowledge, guiding you through increasingly sophisticated levels of critical thinking, clinical judgment, priority setting, and decision making.
-From respected educator Sandra Luz Martinez de Castillo, this edition adds updates to reflect the NGN and continues to emphasize QSEN competencies, interprofessional collaboration, and nursing leadership and delegation.
-More than 100 clinical situations help you practice clinical judgment!
+Help your students develop the clinical nursing judgment needed to succeed on the Next Generation NCLEX® Exam (NGN) and in clinical practice!
+Strategies, Techniques, & Approaches to Critical Thinking: A Clinical Judgment Workbook for Nurses, 7th Edition uses a case-based, workbook format to help your students build clinical judgment skills.
+The clear, step-by-step approach helps student nurses learn and apply essential nursing knowledge, guiding them through increasingly sophisticated levels of critical thinking, clinical reasoning, priority setting, and decision making.
+This edition adds updates to reflect the NGN and continues to emphasize QSEN competencies, interprofessional collaboration, and nursing leadership and delegation.
+More than 100 clinical situations allow students to practice clinical judgment!

 - UNIQUE!
 Step-by-step approach builds your skills in critical thinking, clinical decision making, and clinical judgment, walking you through the author's research-based critical thinking model.

 - More than 100 true-to-life clinical situations demonstrate how cases progress and complications arise, helping you develop increasingly sophisticated levels of critical thinking.